wp-plugins/resume-submissions-job-postings/readme.txt

 You must make sure that the Captcha Key fields are correctly filled out.
 Also, make sure that the url for those keys is the same url as this site.

+= Where can I get the Captcha Keys? =
+The Keys can be downloaded at [reCaptcha](https://www.google.com/recaptcha).
+Follow the steps and you will have your keys.

 == Screenshots ==

 1. The Resume Submissions lets you view or edit submitted user resumes.
 Can also sort by job or keyword.